emil14/postulat/README.md

 # Postulat

+## Everything is Value

-* Everything is an Expression or Value
+* Everything is Value, Expression or Function
-* Expressions always produce Values
+* But Functions return Expressions and Expressions produce Values
-* Function is a Value that can be called to return Expression
+* And Function is Actually a Value too

+So **Everything is Value**